-- · Flatfile resolver.
+- Flatfile resolver,

 - · LDAP resolver,

 - · SQL resolver,

-- SCIM resolver.
-(TODO): Not yet migrated.
+- · SCIM resolver.

 Note: New resolver types (python modules) can be added easily.
 See the module section for this (UserIdResolvers).

 You can create as many UserIdResolvers as you wish and edit existing resolvers.
 When you have added all configuration data, most UIs of the UserIdResolvers have a button "Test resolver", so that you can test your configuration before saving it.